JustineCh/Employee_task_form.io/README.txt

 -- if using VS Code already, install extension "Live Server", and in the html click the right mouse button and pick "Open with Live Server" or use any other way which suits you

-## Assumption:
+## Assumptions:
+-- client browser supports ES6
--- solution for browsers with no ES6 support is not needed -- in case libraries would be allowed, for financial aspect of the app I would use decimal library to avoid floating errors -- keybord is used only for filling out the inputs
+-- if libraries would be allowed, for financial aspect of the app I would use decimal library to avoid floating errors -- keyboard is used only for filling out the inputs
 -- input "Kwota w PLN" accept only digits